luxonis/depthai-python/docs/source/samples/StereoDepth/stereo_depth_custom_mesh.rst

 ========================

 This example shows how you can load custom mesh to the device and use it for depth calculation.
+In this example, mesh files are generated from camera calibration data, but you can also use your own mesh files.

 By default, :ref:`StereoDepth` will use the same logic as inside the ``def getMesh()`` to calculate mesh files whenever horizontal FOV is larger than 90°.
 You could also force calculate the mesh using: